agebers/agebers/README.md

 🌱 I’m currently learning ...

-  At the moment I have fun while learning Java for application development as well as for game dcevelopment with LibGDX.
+  At the moment I have fun while learning Java for application development as well as for game development with LibGDX.